isanmh/app_maybank/README.md

-# app_maybank
+# app_maybank (Slicing from figma and Basic Flutter)

-A new Flutter project.
+Training FLutter MayBank on 14 - 22 April 2025

 ## Getting Started